bocadilloproject/bocadillo/docs/guides/http/views.md

 ::: tip NOTE
 Bocadillo actually has a [`View`](/api/views.md#view) base class, but you don't need to subclass it when building class-based views.
 It only exists as a unique representation to which all the types of views described in this section get mapped internally.
 :::

-## About type annotations

-You may have seen in the previous examples that we sometimes use type hints to annotate view arguments, such as the request, the response or route parameters.

-However, **type annotations are not used at all by Bocadillo**.

-Future features may rely on type annotations if we think they improve the user experience.
-But for now, you can safely omit type annotations on your views — although we recommend you do use them, especially for route parameters.

-[routes and url design]: routing.md